George Adamson

-George Alexander Graham Adamson MBE (3 February 1906 – 20 August 1989), also known as the Baba ya Simba ("Father of Lions" in Swahili), was a British wildlife conservationist and author based in Kenya.
-His wife Joy Adamson related in her best-selling book Born Free (1960) (in 1966 made into a film) the couple's life with Elsa the Lioness, an orphaned lioness cub they raised and later released into the wild.
+George Alexander Graham Adamson MBE (3 February 1906 – 20 August 1989), also known as the Baba ya Simba ("Father of Lions" in Swahili), was a British wildlife conservationist and author, based in Kenya.
+His wife Joy Adamson related in her best-selling book Born Free (1960) (in 1966 made into a film) the couple's life with Elsa the Lioness, an orphaned cub they raised and later released into the wild.

 Life

 George Alexander Graham Adamson was born on 3 February 1906 in Etawah, India, to English and Irish parents.
 He was educated at Dean Close School, Cheltenham, England, and moved to work on his father's coffee plantations in Kenya in 1924.
 After the death of his parents he worked in a series of jobs, which included gold prospector, goat trader and professional safari hunter, before joining Kenya's wildlife department in 1938, working as a game warden.
-Six years later he married Friederike Victoria "Joy" Gessner. (who became the best-selling author Joy Adamson).
-It was in 1956 that he raised the lioness cub, Elsa, which he later released into the wild, which adventure became the subject of his wife's best-selling book Born Free (1960), later in 1966 made into the feature film Born Free.
+Six years later he married Friederike Victoria "Joy" Gessner (who became best-selling author Joy Adamson).
+In 1956 he began raising the orphaned lioness cub, Elsa.
+The story of raising and releasing Elsa into the wild became the subject of his wife's best-selling book Born Free (1960), which was made into the feature film Born Free in 1966.

 Adamson retired as a Senior Wildlife Warden of the Northern Frontier District Province of Kenya (Meru National Park area) in 1961 and devoted himself to raising lions that could not look after themselves and training them to survive in the wild.
 In 1970, he moved to the Kora National Reserve in northern Kenya to continue the rehabilitation of captive or orphaned big cats for eventual reintroduction into the wild.
 George and Joy separated that same year, but continued to spend Christmas holidays together until she was murdered on 3 January 1980.

 Death

-On 20 August 1989, George Adamson was murdered near his camp in Kora National Park, by Somali bandits, when he went to the rescue of his assistant and a young European tourist in the Kora National Park.
+On 20 August 1989, George Adamson was also murdered near his camp in Kora National Park, by Somali bandits, when he went to the rescue of his assistant and a young European tourist in the Kora National Park.
 He was 83 years old.
-George is buried in the Kora National Park next to his brother, Terrance and two lions named: Super Cub and Mugie, a lion released in Kora after George's death.
+George is buried in the Kora National Park next to his brother, Terrance and two lions named Super Cub and Mugie, a lion released in Kora after George's death.